 Click the orange button to the right to learn more about what you can start doing today.

 Your oncologist probably won’t explain to you all of the life alterning side effects of ASCT.
-In short, an ASCT should not be used until it is absolutely necessary.
+In short, an ASCT should not be used unless it is absolutely necessary.

 In other words, if newly diagnosed MM patients can achieve minimal residual disease (negative) status, or achieve a solid response to his/her induction therapy, an ASCT might not result in longer overall survival on average.